orggue/adidas-zaragoza/container-essentials/docker/03_images.md

 ## Understanding Docker images
-In this lesson, I’ll explain:
+In this lesson, I'll explain:
 * What is an image.
 * What is a layer.
 * The various image namespaces.